-"...plan positively for the provision and use of...community is dities (so n as local shops, meeting places...(and) ensure that established show facilities and services are able to develop and modernise, and are retained for the benefit of the community..."
+"...plan positively for the provision and use of...community facilities (such as local shops, meeting places...(and) ensure that established shops, facilities and services are able to develop and modernise, and are retained for the benefit of the community..."

-- 157 Policy TIV15 supports improvements to visting community infrastructure and supports the development of a new verge should he Policy also seeks to prevent the loss of community facilities. - 158 The Policy has regard to the recommended.
+- 157 Policy TIV15 supports improvements to existing community infrastructure and supports the development of a new village shop.
+The Policy also seeks to prevent the loss of community facilities. - 158 The Policy has regard to the Framework and no changes are recommended.